pytoolz/toolz/doc/source/purity.rst

 This trades memory usage (we store accumulated results) for computational speed (a dictionary lookup is probably faster than our function execution.)
-This only works if a function predictably returns the same values given the same inputs; this of course is a trait of pure functions.
+This only works if a function predictably returns the same values given the same inputs; this is guaranteed if the function is pure.

 Fortunately this transformation can be formed into the higher order function ``memoize``.